-We can make changes in the way we talk to our children, in understanding that the often violent ways many of us were raised and disciplined in, took place in a different time and context and that a lot of our young ones need more care, time, patience, and investment.
+We can make changes in the way we talk to our children, in understanding that the often violent ways in which many of us were raised and disciplined took place in a different time and context and that a lot of our young ones need more care, time, patience, and investment.

 I believe that we must build spaces where we can feel comfortable in expressing vulnerability, and stop dismissing mental health issues as a weakness.
 We need to pour the same love and energy into honouring people when they live with us, today, in this moment, as we do into honouring their legacies when they’re gone.

 And we need to do this for our children, now.
 For our future generations.
 We need to realise that all our beautiful lupe, our toloa who lele far and wide, are either destined to return to us on the wings of our love, or we risk them drifting into the arms of our ancestors, way before their time was meant to come.

 May you rest in love Eteuati Junior Eteuati and may your family continue to be comforted by our prayers and alofa at this time.

 If you or someone else is in danger, call 111.
 If you need to talk, these free helplines operate 24/7: